KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.KeyboardState.md

 ### AnyStandardNumberKeysDown()

-Returns a value indicating whether or not any of the standard number keys,
+Returns a value indicating whether any of the standard number keys,
 above the letter keys, are in the down position.

 ```csharp